Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 This engine plays a crucial role in educating and enhancing technical skills within the visually impaired community.
 It enables them to advocate for necessary changes in the industry to make video games intuitive and playable.

-Particularly, advancements in audio field and management, as demonstrated in audio games, are pivotal in
+Particularly, advancements in audio field and management, as demonstrated in audio games, are pivotal in fostering independence for blind players across various audiovisual mediums.

 The idea behind this research project is therefore to give people involved in accessibility research the tools to better understand visually impaired people’s needs and give them the opportunity to create their own idea of a video game experience.